JellyMaster/MVCBootstrap/README.md

 Well it's pretty simple:

-Step 1) Download the source code from here or install from nuget (search for BootstrapMvc via:
+Step 1) Download the source code from here or install from nuget (search for BootstrapMvc via nuget)

       Install-Package BootstrapMvc